SobakaPirat/chat-bot.py/README.md

 # chat bot.py
- simple chat bot for russian-speaking peoples
+A simple chatbot for Russian-speaking users